medialab/webclim_misinformation_related_interventions/README.md

+# Monitoring misinformation related interventions: methods and illustration.

 ## General installation

-The code was developped on Python 3.9.0.
+The code was developed on Python 3.9.0.

 To install the needed libraries, run in your terminal: